Damarious Randall: 5 Things About NFL Star Who Vows To Buy Cavs Jerseys For Anyone Who RTs Him

 4. Randall’s an Arizona State alum. — After playing college baseball at Butler Community College, he eventually transferred to Arizona State, where he he was a standout star.
 He started all 13 games in his senior year, finishing with a team-leading 106 tackles, three interceptions, four forced fumbles, one sack and a touchdown.
 He was later ranked the top safety prospect in the draft by NFL analyst Mike Mayock, was ranked the top free safety in the draft by NFLDraftScout.com, was ranked the second best safety by NFL analyst Charles Davis, and was ranked the seventh best safety by Sports Illustrated.

-5. He grew up in Pensacola, Florida. —
+5. He grew up in Pensacola, Florida. and has killer style. — Just take a look…